 In this piece, we try to do the same.

-Expecting Failure – Keeping your head in a Failing Development Project
+Expecting Failure – Keeping your head in a Development Project Going Downhill

 Before delving into the reasons why your development project is going up in flames, understand this.
 The habit of expecting failure at every turn is extremely crucial.

 Very often, developers expect no kind of challenge when working on a new project.
 They expect to breeze past every part of the process.
 Thus, when they do face a challenge such as a failing development project, they freeze.

 Generally, professionals do not expect any kind of failure.
 This is despite many examples of failed development projects.
 Every developer trusts their project plan and believes a sustainable development project will lead to positive outcomes.
 However, unforeseen circumstances, human error, and market forces have their own way of causing failure.